interrogator/corpkit/README.md

 <a name="more-detailed-examples"></a>
 ## More detailed examples

-`interroplot()` is just a demo function that does three things in order:
+`interroplot()` is just a demo method that does three things in order:

 1. uses `interrogate()` to search corpus for a (Regex- or Tregex-based) query
 2. uses `edit()` to calculate the relative frequencies of each result